TengMCing/ETC5513_Assignment_4/README.md

 # ETC5513 Assignment 4 - Exploratory analysing on World Happiness Report

-This project apply an analysis on the world happiness report with R.
+This project use R to analyze the World Happiness Report.

 ## Group members
 - Jinhao Luo